 Zero Sequence Impedance and Network of Synchronous Machine

 The current flowing in the neutral through reactor impedance Zn is the sum of the zero-sequence currents in all three phases.
 So, the voltage drop caused by this sum of zero sequence current is 3Ia0Zn.
 The voltage drop of the zero-sequence terminal is 3Ia0Zn + Ia0Zg0.
 The zero sequence impedance is given by Zg0.

 The zero-sequence network of the transmission line is shown below.

 Zero sequence voltage of terminal ‘a’ is

 Sequence Impedance and Network of Power System Elements: Transmission Line

 For a transmission line, positive and negative sequence impedances are equal.
 Zero sequence impedance includes the impedance of the return path through the ground is different from positive and negative sequence impedance.
 Zero sequence impedance of transmission line is much larger than the positive and negative sequence impedance.

 For a fully transposed transmission line, there is no mutual coupling between the sequence networks.

 Sequence Impedance and Network of Loads

 A star-connected load with isolated neutral has no path for the flow of zero sequence current.
 It offers infinite impedance between the neutral and ground leaving behind the zero-sequence network open-circuited between the neutral of the star-connected load and the reference bus.

 When the neutral of the star-connected load is grounded through a reactor of impedance Zn then zero-sequence voltage drop will occur due to the flow of zero sequence current through Zn given by 3Ia0 Zn.
 This is the same as that of Ia0 flowing through 3Zn.
 So, an impedance of 3Zn is introduced between the neutral terminal and the reference bus of the zero-sequence network as shown.

-For a balanced load, the positive, negative, and zero-sequence impedance of the load are equal.
+For a balanced load, the positive, negative, and zero-sequence impedance of the load is equal.